misspoken69/botwebsite/README.md

 # Discord Bot Website Template
-A simple & sleek looking Discord bot website template!
+- A simple & sleek looking Discord bot website template!
+- Click [here](https://misspoken69.github.io/botwebsite/) for a live demo.

 ## Info
 - Go to `index.html` and input where it says `Your Discord Bot Name`, ect.